-Welcome to the Aging/Gerontology RIG
+Welcome to the Aging/Gerontology RIIG

-The Aging/Gerontology Research Interest Group (RIG) is committed to facilitating the advancement of research for the care of older individuals.
+The Aging/Gerontology Research Interest and Implementation Group (RIIG) is committed to facilitating the advancement of research for the care of older individuals.
 We recognize the importance of the nurse scientist’s role in providing older adults with high quality care through knowledge gained by research.
 More and more people are living longer, resulting in an unprecedented increase in the population of older adults in the United States and throughout the industrialized world.
 As the numbers of aged increase, so does the need for new and innovative approaches to guide and promote the care of healthy, chronically ill, and frail older people.
 We provide a forum for nurses and other healthcare providers interested in networking in the Southern Region of the U.S. to meet and connect, share information, promote best practices, identify nursing leadership, and link these together to build capacity for advancing the care of older adults.

-RIG Awards and Eligibility Criteria
+RIIG Awards and Eligibility Criteria

 Criteria for Evaluating Applications: